 - Limit time spent online.
 So you’ve had some good family discussions, you’ve figured out how your child spends their time online, and you’ve set up parental controls.
 What else can you do?
 The best protection is prevention.
 Schedule time during the day for no electronics and think about setting rules for where electronics can be used, such as only allowing personal Internet devices in public rooms such as the family room or living room.
 Limiting the screen time your children have not only protects them from online dangers, but also ensures they are living a balanced lifestyle with plenty of time away from their screens.

 - Tell Congress to take action on the EARN IT Act.
 The Eliminating Abusive and Rampant Neglect of Interactive Technologies (EARN IT) Act is a bill that was introduced in the Senate and which would create incentives for companies to “earn” liability protection for violations of laws related to online child sexual abuse material — rather than just granting them liability protection at the outset.
 This bill would make it so that Big Tech could be held accountable for the sexual exploitation of children that takes place on their platforms if they aren’t fighting it proactively.
 Take action today and send an email to your elected officials with our easy, one-click action campaign!
-To find the action and read more about the EARN IT Act, read our blog about it here.
+To learn more about the EARN IT Act and how it works, read our blog about it here.